heavywater/chef-jenkins/README.md

 ----------------

 Installs a Jenkins CI server using the http://jenkins-ci.org/war-stable WAR.
 The recipe also generates an ssh private key and stores the ssh public key in the node 'jenkins[:pubkey]' attribute for use by the node recipes.

+This recipe will also install plugins listed in the node`[:jenkins][:plugins]` attribute.
+This attribute should be a hash with the names of the plugins as keys.
+The values can either be empty hashes or hashes containing the keys 'version' (the version of the plugin to install, will default to the latest), 'hash' (the sha-256 hash of the plugin), and 'url' (an explicit download url for the plugin).
+If any of these keys are omitted, then they will be recorded after the first run, and will be used on subsequent runs.

 'node_ssh' recipe
 -----------------